 When I moved to Beijing, I knew almost no Chinese.
 I love trying out random small restaurants but if their menu didn’t have pictures, I’d be stuck eating whatever random dish I happened to point at.
 Using Memrise, I was able to fairly quickly get a general idea of what I would be ordering at pretty much every restaurant.
 Any foreigner in China would benefit from a quick course like this.

 Memrise is an incredibly useful app to learn any language but it’s a complimentary resource and will need to be used in addition to others.
 I’ve seen many people try to work their way all the way to intermediate and higher levels of Chinese only using Memrise.
-I think once you get past the absolute beginner level, you should avoid learning based off of pre-made lists.
+I think once you get past the absolute beginner level, you should avoid learning based on of pre-made lists.
 It’ll be much more effective to learn new words from context and they’ll be much easier to retain in your memory.
 Plus, you can improve other important skills.
 ChinesePod is a fantastic resource for improving your listening skills.
 Du Chinese or The Chairman’s Bao are both great for reading practice.
 Saving words you learn from resources like these will be much more effective than focusing on word lists.

 I think Memrise is great for beginners.
 As a beginner, you need to get a foundation of new vocabulary before you’re able to learn from context.
 It’s really the only time when it makes sense to use a pre-made list to learn vocabulary from.